Raster Translation Basics: Converting Bands and Palettes

 FME supports many raster formats as readers and writers.
 The full list of supported raster formats can be found in the FME Integrations Gallery in the “Raster & Aerial Imagery” category.

 There are different types of rasters, and when translating between raster formats, you might see error messages in the FME translation log if the source and destination bands and palettes are not compatible.
-This article discusses how to translate between different types of rasters.
+This article discusses the process of translating between different types of rasters.

 Step-by-Step Instructions

 Let's look at a few example workspaces that translate between raster formats.
 In Part 1, we’ll translate between two raster formats with compatible interpretations.
-In Part 2, we'll look at a scenario where we get an error message and need to convert the band interpretation.
-In Part 3, we'll look at another error message where we need to resolve the palette in order to meet the destination format’s requirements.
+In Part 2, we'll examine a scenario where we encounter an error message and need to convert the band interpretation.
+In Part 3, we'll examine another error message that requires resolving the palette to meet the destination format’s requirements.
 For further information on handling bands and palettes, refer to the FME Raster Documentation.

 Part 1: Direct translations between compatible raster formats

 The simplest raster translation is when the reader and writer formats are compatible.
-That is, the destination format supports the same or a richer interpretation as the source format.
+That is, the destination format supports the same or a richer interpretation than the source format.

 In FME Workbench, click File > Generate Workspace.
-Choose your source format and dataset, and destination format and dataset.
-In this example, the user is reading a DEM file in the CDED format and translating to GeoTIFF.
+Select your source format and dataset, as well as your destination format and dataset.
+In this example, the user reads a DEM file in the CDED format and translates it to GeoTIFF.

 To find out the interpretation of the source raster, open the FME Data Inspector and open the source dataset.
 Click anywhere on the raster to drop a pin, then look at the band information in the Feature Information pane.